-Snooker and Billiards join the UK Parliamentary Commonwealth Games Group
+Snooker and Billiards join the All-Party Parliamentary Group for the Commonwealth Games

 Snooker was played in the International Stoke Mandeville Games, the forerunner to the Paralympics, and there are an estimated 120 million registered players around the globe including an estimated 60 million in Commonwealth Games countries.